Senate meets in Hot Springs; freebies on at the Oaklawn Jockey Club

 A Senate spokesman informs me that Mullenix and Associates

 is paying for reception and dinner at Jockey Club.
 The social hour is the regular free social hour offered to guests of Embassy Suites around the country so is not viewed as something being provided to legislators.

-Mullenix's clients include Oaklawn Jockey Club.
+The Senate is paying for lodging for members and staff.

+No word yet on whether there are full Senate events by other lobbyists as the meetings continue through Tuesday and Wednesday.
+Note: The Constitution nominally requires public meetings of the House and Senate.
+This session in Hot Springs — though apparently considered enough to justify free swillathons —doesn't appear to be serious enough to require listing on the public calendar of either the General Assembly or the Senate beyond a single line this morning for "orientation."

+Here's the full schedule.
+It includes some orientation with the Ethics Commission.
+Presumably the senators will tell them how they expect the law to be enforced.

 And that ain't all, if senators tire of talk of horses and casino gambling.
 Among other topics they could discuss, according to lobbyist filings:

 click to enlarge